sukibaby/fsr-server/README.md

 If you use something like `start_fsrs.bat` to start your server, you can instead maintain this functionality by making a shortcut to the `server.exe`.
 Then right-click the shortcut and choose "Properties".
 At the end of the "Target" field, add the flags you need.

 <img width="390" height="566" alt="image" src="https://github.com/user-attachments/assets/0c914ac9-6735-4c81-9d8f-b03ad17d3ace" />

-# Credits / License

-This project is GPLv3 licensed.
-With the exception of the contents of the `server` directory, everything in the `webui` directory is exactly as it's found in [teejusb's FSR repository](https://github.com/teejusb/fsr) which is GPLv3.